-We all woke up early and well rested.
+We all woke up early and well-rested.
 The clean desert air makes for great sleep.
-Weather reports had stated it may rain today so we wanted an early start to hopefully be able to explore at bit before any major rain started.
+Weather reports had stated it may rain today so we wanted an early start to hopefully be able to explore a bit before any major rain started.
 Nothing worse than being in a cave formed by rain while it is raining.

 We were able to do a little more exploring that day.
 Going down a few canyons.
-We went through Big Mud Cave which seemed to be more of a canyon rather than cave.
-The canyon had some covered wall spots but still nothing too cave like.
+We went through Big Mud Cave which seemed to be more of a canyon rather than a cave.
+The canyon had some covered wall spots but still, nothing too cave-like.
 While hiking through Big Mud Cave though it began to rain.
 Our trip was cut a little short due to the rain.
 We were in canyons and caves where rain runs and camped in a wash where the rain runs.
 All signs pointed to we should get the hell out of here.